gopro/OpenGoPro/docs/tutorials/_python-tutorials/tutorial_7_camera_media_list.md

 {% endwarning %}

 This tutorial only considers sending these commands as one-off commands.
 That is, it does not consider state management / synchronization when sending multiple commands.
-This will be discussed in a future lab.
+This will be discussed in a future tutorial.

 # Requirements